What Is Story Mapping? How Product Teams Move from User Journey to Ready Backlog

 What is Story Mapping?

-Story mapping is a visual technique used in Agile project management to create a shared understanding of the project scope and requirements.
-It’s a collaborative approach that allows cross-functional teams to define and prioritize work in a user-centric manner.
+Story mapping is a visual technique used in Agile project management to understand your product from the user’s POV.
+It creates a shared understanding of the project scope and requirements.

 Let’s Dive: